 When buying sweet potatoes, choose those that will sit well on a flat surface.
 To make them sit steady when you’re cutting them, just cut a thin slice off the flattest side.
 You can do this with carrots too!

 When you bake your potatoes hasselback-style, the skin comes out French fry crispy while the inside comes out soft.
-The best part about preparing hasselback sweet potatoes is being able to load them with herbs, and some of my favorite toppings!
+The best part about preparing hasselback sweet potatoes is being able to load them with herbs, and any of your favorite toppings!

 Now you have a new way to eat sweet potatoes, try it!
 I’m sure you will love it!